flyaway1217/FeVER/README.rst

 - ``context_feature_training.txt``: This file contains all training data in format of multi-label_ data.Each word is mapped to an index by the ``vocabulary.txt`` file.
 A file contains following content:

 .. code:: console

     2 4 3
     idx1, idx2 feat1:1.0 feat2:1.0
     idx1, idx3  feat3:1.0 feat4:1.0

 In this file, the first line indicates the number of training examples, features and labels.
-For example,
+For example, in this tiny file, it means there are 2 traiing examples, 4 features in total and at most 3 words.
+Starting from second line, all the content in the file is training examples. in this tiny file, second line means word ``idx1`` and ``idx2`` are showed in the same context and this context has features ``feat1`` and ``feat2``.
+Third line means word ``idx1`` and ``idx3`` are showed in the same context and this context has the features of ``feat3`` and ``feat4``.

 .. _ExAssist: https://exassist.readthedocs.io/en/latest/